Cammino dei Briganti

 The Cammino dei Briganti is the brainchild of Luca Gianotti, a walking expert, professional guide, and writer, who has previously created two other paths: the Spallanzani Trail in the Reggio Emilia Apennines, and the Cretan Way on the island of Crete.

 Luca Gianotti, a native of Modena, has lived in Marsica for 20 years, and for more than a decade has been offering donkey walks on the Velino trails.
-From that experience and work was born Cammino dei Briganti.
+The Cammino dei Briganti was born from that experience and work.

 Gianotti writes:

-The route is well served by fountains and water sources, both in the many villages it passes through and in the midst of nature.
-Here is the website page detailing the location of the fountains and springs: https://camminodeibriganti.it/info-pratiche/fonti-e-fontane/
+The route is well served by fountains and water sources, both in the many villages crossed and in the midst of nature.
+Here is the webpage that provides the detailed locations of the springs and fountains: https://camminodeibriganti.it/info-pratiche/fonti-e-fontane/

 Departure: Sante Marie